Hans Einer

 Hans Einer (17 June 1856 – 23 February 1927) was born on the farm Kingu in Uniküla, Sangaste Parish (now Valga Parish), Kreis Dorpat.

-He was an Estonian language teacher, an author of schoolbooks, and a cultural and public figure in Estonia.
+He taught Estonian, authored schoolbooks, and was a cultural and public figure in Estonia.

 Youth and education

 Hans Einer was born on 17 June 1856 in Sangaste Parish (now Valga Parish) in the Kreis Dorpat of the Governorate of Livonia.
 He had already began reading at the age of seven, at home.
 His school years began at Uniküla Primary School, and after that he went to Sangaste Parish School, which he graduated successfully.
 Because his parents died very early, he was not able to continue his studies.
 Thanks to Unikula landlord, Balthasar Campenhausen, who paid for his studies (120 rubla per year), he could continue his education in Cimze Parish School Teachers' Seminary, which he graduated with a big success in 1878.

 Literary works

 Besides the teaching profession, Hans Einer had time for literary activities.
 He was a correspondent of several newspapers and wrote textbooks for schools.
 In 1885, his most compelling work was issued: Short teaching of Estonian for folk schools.
 The book had two reprints, Teaching Estonian grammar for schools and Teaching Estonian for schools, which were well received.
 Both books had eight reprints and were used in schools for nearly half a century.